blues/note-hardware/Notecarrier-A/KiCad_format/documentation/PortingNotes.md

 			- This is a sufficient compromise between the two source footprints, but there's still room for improvement if the footprint conventions were to be consolidated in the future.
 		- For `SOT666` there are elements duplicated on "Mechanical 18" and "Mechanical 255"!
 In Notecarrier-A, similar elements are duplicated on the Assembly and Silkscreen layers!
 Yet, shockingly, the footprint that actually appears on the board is different again (eg. the pin 1 dot is *inside* the outline).
 			- Keeping true to the strategy of favouring equivalence in manufactured layers over everything else, and adopting the new conventions for `J-NANOSIM-SF72S006VBA` I will move the pin numbers to the `User.Comments` and move the outline off the Silkscreen on to the `F.Fab` layer.
+- The `TO277-3` footprint has been strange from the start.
+It wasn't available in the original Notecarrier-F files, and the PCB consisted of only the pads anyway.
+So the existing footprint from the library was used, which adds basic outline, courtyard and paste layers.
+Now in this port the footprint has an extra detail on the outline indicating the cathode, a custom paste layer and also includes a silkscreen layer.
+But the silkscreen is not used in the PCB!
+So I'll incorporate the extra outline detail since we're already introducing these details in Notecarrier-F, and it's hard to justify multiple footprints for such a standard package, so this makes it consistent with Notecarrier-A.
+- Frustratingly, even after porting all the footprints from OrCAD, the way they appear on the PCB is different.
+In particular, the silkscreen layer does not appear, but there are also some other minor differences.
+	- To ease porting of the PCB without throwing away the footprint option, I've opted to duplicate each of the affected footprints, suffix the copy with `_NO-SILK`, and make the changes to suit.

 ### Layout